lassebunk/gretel-trails/README.md

 ## Usage

-When you want to invisibly add the trail when the user clicks a link, you add a special JS selector to the link where you want the trail added on click:
+When you want to invisibly add the current trail when the user clicks a link, you add a special JS selector to the link where you want the trail added on click:

 ```erb
 <% @products.each do |product| %>